Antonio-Parada/100-days-of-code/emoji_translator/README.md

 # Emoji Translator

-This project implements a basic text-to-emoji translator.
+This project translates text into a combination of emojis.